HOP to Freshers - Packing your stuff

 - Some recipe books

-- Make sure to label your equipment to minimize any kitchen disputes
+- Make sure to label your equipment to minimise any kitchen disputes

 You'll need to bring stationery, including: